Memorial Day Pensacola Beach Pride: Emma Jones Society on Independence Day

 A local gay couple invited a group of gay friends to the beach for Independence Day.
 Until the mid-1970s the gathering was held during Fourth of July weekend.
 This group, also known as the Emma Jones Society, hosted this gather during the years, which during the late 1960s and early 1970s was held at the San Carlos Hotel (since demolished) in downtown Pensacola.
 Events there included impersonations, skits, drag queen performances, and a male beauty pageant, Mr. U.S. Gay.
 These parties ended in 1975.

 Rebirth on Memorial Day

 The idea of a summer gather rejuvenated in the early 80s being focused at the beginning of the summer during Memorial Day weekend.
 In the late-1980s, Atlanta's Steve Berman began to host circuit parties and the event continued to grow.
-In the mid-1990s, New Orleans bar-owner Johnny Chisholm took over events after purchasing the non-defunct LGBT bar Emerald City.
+In the mid-1990s, New Orleans bar-owner Johnny Chisholm took over events after purchasing the now-defunct LGBT bar Emerald City.